cloudfoundry/cf-networking-release/docs/configuration.md

 and `netman_overrides.properties.vxlan-policy-agent.ca_cert` fields.
   - **Do not remove the old CA certificates.**
   - Regenerate your Diego manifest.
-  - Deploy Diego + Netman using your updated manifest.
+  - Deploy Diego + CF Networking using your updated manifest.

   ```yaml
   ---